drvinhhoang/drvinhhoang/README.md

 # Hi I'm Vinh.

-Hi there, I'm Vinh, I had been working as a doctor for 3 years, I've been an iOS developer for 1 year.
-Deciding to become a programmer is the wisest decision I've made.
+Hi there, I'm Vinh, I'm now working as an iOS developer
-After a couple of months of working as a developer, I've never regret about making the decision.
-I've realized that I was born to do this job.
-And I have a long journey ahead with a bunch of opportunities, all relying on my ability to learn new things and sharpen my skills.
-But most importantly, I love what I do now.

 ### Some projects I did when first started learning iOS programming: